everydaydaniel/stix-shifter/documentation.md

 ```

 this tells the connector that values from the columns `SIP` and `DIP` from the datasource map over to an `ipv4-addr` stix object.

+### transmission module

+This module is where you define how to connect to your datasource and perform queries.
+We will be modifying the `api_client.py` file.
+This is where we define connection as well as queriying.